Table of Contents

 In the end, there are too many differences between individual instances, even among Asbestos plaintiffs who worked for the same company or sector, to justify a class action.
 Multidistrict litigation is the most incredible alternative for effectively managing several comparable cases (or MDL).

-Notable Asbestos Verdicts and Asbestos Lawsuit Settlements
+Asbestos Exposure Lawsuit Settlements

 Generally, claimants are bound by confidentiality agreements, and the exact settlement amounts are hidden.
 Nevertheless, the financial details of a few mesothelioma case settlements occasionally get public.

 A trial is often scheduled if a settlement between the plaintiffs and defendants cannot be performed.
 If the defendants are convicted, the jury will decide how much they should pay for damages.
 Some of the asbestos exposure cases are

 In 2018, the family of a mechanic from Redding, California, resolved an Asbestos-related lung cancer wrongful death case for $630,000.
 The surviving family asserted that the Asbestos brakes, clutches, and gaskets were to blame for their loved one’s lung cancer.

 The highest Asbestos verdict in New York history, at $75 million, was handed out to Ed Robaey by a jury in 2017.
 Robaey said he had mesothelioma after handling Asbestos gaskets used in automobile engines.